kuzyn/write/leaving_again.md

 the border guy said welcome back after i showed him my florida license

-i remember the day of
+i remember the day out
-your suitcase handle broke off your sunglasses split in two your eyes where gelatinous swollen i drove the 5 hours back to new york you walked in queens
+your suitcase handle broke off your sunglasses split in two your eyes where gelatinous i drove the 5 hours back to new york you walked in queens

-literal garbage fell from the sky hit you in the head goo dripping over your eyes you slipped on the sidewalk
+literral garbage fell from the sky hit you in the head goo dripping over your eyes you slipped on the sidewalk